preciofishbone/OmniaDocsG2/general-assets/rtf-editor/index.rst

 .. image:: openai-icon-floating.png

-What is available here can differ greatly, depending how this option is set up in Omnia Admin, if available at all.
 Here's how to use it:

 1. Click the icon to process the whole text, or select part of the text and then click the icon to only process that part.
 2. Choose what to do.

-What is available here is fully up to administrators to set up in Omnia Admin.
+What is available here can differ greatly, if available at all.
+It's fully up to administrators to set up in Omnia Admin.
 Here's an example:

 .. image:: openai-options.png